Outrunning LLM Cutoffs: A Live Kernel Crash Resolution Benchmark for All: Experiments

 \textbf{Setup.} In this RQ, we use \lkbench to measure the performance of Gemini 3 Pro on \lkbench-2512 split by the LLM knowledge cutoff date.
 We describe below an initial setup of \lkbench for Gemini 3 Pro which one can also repeat it in \lkbench across many other LLM backends and agentic scaffolds (given enough resources).

 We compare the CRR and EPR on two subsets of the \lkbench-2512 dataset in \cref{fig:pass_at_k} (orange and green lines).
 These subsets are constructed by splitting \lkbench-2512 based on Gemini's knowledge cutoff date.
 The first set is bugs with \textit{fix commits} on or before January $31$, $2025$, and the second set has bugs fixed after this date.
 We collect CRR and EPR on each subset and calculate the change in model performance between these subsets.
-As mentioned earlier, we chose to use the Gemini LLM backend and refrained from repeating experiments with other LLMs due to resource limitations.
+Additionally, we also include Claude Sonnet 4.5 with budget constraint (\$5.6) to extend this experiment to a different model family.
+As mentioned earlier, we chose to use Gemini and Claude Sonnet as the LLM backend and refrained from repeating experiments with other LLMs due to resource limitations.

+\textbf{Temporal Splits.} We compare the pre- and post-cutoff subsets along two dimensions --- subsystem coverage and size of developers' patch.
+For subsystem coverage, 38 of 46 pre-cutoff subsystems (83\%) also appear in the post-cutoff set; the 8 pre-cutoff-only subsystems account for 13 bugs (6\%), and the 24 post-cutoff-only subsystems account for 47 bugs (15\%).
+For patch size, both sets show similar proportions of small (1--5 lines: 42\% pre, 47\% post) and medium (6--10 lines: 18\% pre, 16\% post) fixes.
+Based on these features, we observe no notable distributional concerns between the two splits.

-\textbf{Results.} In \cref{fig:pass_at_k} and \cref{table:cutoff_comparisons}, we observe a significant performance advantage in both CRR ($\uparrow$6.85\%) and EPR ($\uparrow$22.73\%) on data before the knowledge cutoff.
+\textbf{Results.} In \cref{fig:pass_at_k} and \cref{table:cutoff_comparisons}, on Gemini 3 Pro, we observe a significant performance advantage in both CRR ($\uparrow$6.85\%) and EPR ($\uparrow$22.73\%) on data before the knowledge cutoff.
 The advantage in terms of CRR shrinks from ($\uparrow$8.72\%) at Pass 1 to ($\uparrow$3.69\%) at Pass 10 as the number of attempts increases, while the EPR advantage grows from ($\uparrow$20.28\%) to ($\uparrow$25.73\%).
+In \cref{table:cutoff_comparisons_sonnet}, we find similar patterns for Claude Sonnet 4.5.
 Recalling the criterion for patch equivalency, two patches are considered equivalent if their structure and logic are the same (barring minor variable naming differences).
 Therefore, the EPR advantage suggests that more agent patches are \textbf{``almost the same''} to their ground-truth counterpart for data \emph{before} the cutoff (rather than after).